-Sure, there are harder mom seasons than others, and in the hardest ones we need to find pockets of rest.
+There are harder mom seasons than others, and in the hardest ones, we need to find pockets of rest.
 But when we’re not caring for a newborn or for 3 kids under the age of 3, things get a bit easier.

 And it’s our job to carve out time to rest and recharge because honestly no one else is going to do it for us!